Patrons in gay club shooting hit gunman with his own weapon | KRDO

 Joshua Thurman said he was in the club with about two dozen other people and was dancing when the shots began.
 He initially thought it was part of the music, until he heard another shot and said he saw the flash of a gun muzzle.

 Thurman, 34, said he ran with another person to a dressing room where someone already was hiding.
-They locked the door, turned off the lights and got on the floor but could hear the violence unfolding, including the gunman getting beaten up, he added.
+They locked the door, turned off the lights and got on the floor but could hear the violence unfolding, including the gunman being subdued, he added.

 “I could have lost my life — over what?
 What was the purpose?” he said as tears ran down his cheeks.
 “We were just enjoying ourselves.
 We weren’t out harming anyone.
 We were in our space, our community, our home, enjoying ourselves like everybody else does.”